 - (a) General.
-The Retention Benefits are intended to be exempt from or otherwise comply with the requirements of Section 409A so that none of the payments or benefits to be provided under this Agreement will be subject to the additional tax imposed under Section 409A, and any ambiguities or ambiguous terms in this Retention Agreement will be interpreted to be so exempt or otherwise comply with Section 409A.
-Each payment and benefit under this Retention Agreement is deemed to be a separate payment for Section 409A purposes.
+The Retention Benefit is intended to be exempt from or otherwise comply with the requirements of Section 409A so that the payment to be provided under this Agreement will be subject to the additional tax imposed under Section 409A, and any ambiguities or ambiguous terms in this Retention Agreement will be interpreted to be so exempt or otherwise comply with Section 409A.
+The payment under this Retention Agreement is deemed to be a separate payment for Section 409A purposes.
 You and the Company agree to work together in good faith to consider amendments to this Retention Agreement and to take such reasonable actions that are necessary, appropriate or desirable to avoid imposition of any additional tax or income recognition prior to actual payment to you under Section 409A.
-Any amount paid under this Retention Agreement that satisfies the requirements of the "short-term deferral" rule set forth in Section 1.409A-1(b)(4) of the Treasury Regulations will not constitute Deferred Payments for purposes of this Section 6.
-Any amount paid under this Retention Agreement that qualifies as a payment made as a result of an involuntary separation from service pursuant to Section 1.409A-1(b)(9)(iii) of the Treasury Regulations that does not exceed the Section 409A Limit will not constitute Deferred Payments for purposes of this Section 6. - (b) Required Delay.
-Notwithstanding anything to the contrary in this Retention Agreement, no payments or benefits to be paid or provided to you, if any, under this Retention Agreement that, when considered together with any other severance payments or separation benefits, are considered deferred compensation under Section 409A (together, the "Deferred Payments") will be paid or provided until you have a "separation from service" within the meaning of Section 409A.
-Similarly, no Retention Benefits payable to you, if any, that otherwise would be exempt from Section 409A pursuant to Treasury Regulation Section 1.409A-1(b)(9) will be payable until you have a "separation from service" within the meaning of Section 409A.
+The amount paid under this Retention Agreement that satisfies the requirements of the "short-term deferral" rule set forth in Section 1.409A-1(b)(4) of the Treasury Regulations will not constitute a Deferred Payment for purposes of this Section 6.
+The amount paid under this Retention Agreement that qualifies as a payment made as a result of an involuntary separation from service pursuant to Section 1.409A-1(b)(9)(iii) of the Treasury Regulations that does not exceed the Section 409A Limit will not constitute Deferred Payments for purposes of this Section 6. - (b) Required Delay.
+Notwithstanding anything to the contrary in this Retention Agreement, no payment to be paid or provided to you, if any, under this Retention Agreement that, when considered together with any other severance payments or separation benefits, are considered deferred compensation under Section 409A (together, the "Deferred Payments") will be paid or provided until you have a "separation from service" within the meaning of Section 409A.
+Similarly, no Retention Benefit payable to you, if any, that otherwise would be exempt from Section 409A pursuant to Treasury Regulation Section 1.409A-1(b)(9) will be payable until you have a "separation from service" within the meaning of Section 409A.
 In no event will you have discretion to determine the taxable year of payment of any Deferred Payment.
-If and only to the extent it is necessary to avoid subjecting you to an additional tax under Section 409A, payment of all or a portion of the Retention Benefits will be delayed until the date that is six months and one day after the date of your separation from service with the Company.
-However, in the event that your death occurs after your separation from service with the Company but prior to the six month anniversary of the date of your separation from service with the Company, any payments and/or benefits due to you but delayed under the prior sentence will be payable to you in a lump sum as soon as administratively practicable after the date of your death and any other separation pay and/or benefits will be payable according to the payment schedule applicable to each payment. - 7.
-Tax Consequences.
-All payments made pursuant to this Retention Agreement will be subject to withholding of applicable income, employment and other taxes.
-The Company makes no representations or warranties with respect to the tax consequences of any payments or benefits provided under this Retention Agreement.
-You agree and understand that you are responsible for payment, if any, of local, state, and/or federal taxes on the payments and benefits provided under this Retention Agreement or otherwise and any penalties or assessments related to such taxes (including but without limitation, pursuant to Section 409A).
+If and only to the extent it is necessary to avoid subjecting you to an additional tax under Section 409A, payment of all or a portion of the Retention Benefit will be delayed until the date that is six (6) months and one (1) day after the date of your separation from service with the Company.
+However, in the event that your death occurs after your separation from service with the Company but prior to the six (6) month anniversary of the date of your separation from service with the Company, any payments and/or benefits due to you but delayed under the prior sentence will be payable to you in a lump sum as soon as administratively practicable after the date of your death and any other separation pay and/or benefits will be payable according to the payment schedule applicable to each payment.